Cancer research and clinical trials at HonorHealth

 - A concierge service offering you and your family help with questions and referrals

 - Services and resources through the HonorHealth Cancer Care, including genetic counseling and testing; patient and family support groups; Tina's Treasures, a cancer patient boutique; and body, mind and spirit programs

 In fact, if you're a newly diagnosed patient in HonorHealth Cancer Care, you'll be screened to see if you qualify for a clinical trial.
 A trial is an option at any stage of your cancer journey.
 You don't have to wait until other treatments have failed to enroll in a trial.
 You'll be joining cancer patients from across Arizona and the U.S., and from other countries.

-Each clinical trial has specific eligibility criteria — requirements you must meet before you can participate.
-The clinical trials nurse navigators will help you make a decision.
-Contact a navigator at 480-323-1339, 877-273-3713 or via email
+Each clinical trial has specific eligibility criteria — requirements you have to meet before you can participate.
+Your clinical trials navigator will help you make a decision.

-- RADAR (Rapid Detection and Assessment of Response) is a one-of-a-kind rapid cancer detection program developed through collaboration between local physicians and the HonorHealth Research Institute.
+- RADAR (Rapid Detection and Assessment of Response), a one-of-a-kind rapid cancer detection program developed through collaboration between Arizona physicians and the HonorHealth Research Institute